 And if you like science, one thing you'll find is that Falmouth has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

+Falmouth is a somewhat ethnically-diverse town.
 The people who call Falmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Falmouth residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Falmouth include English, Italian, German, and Portuguese.